Kowsar075/Battleship/README.md

-Go to /home/synesis/Desktop/Battleship/server

-Run node frontend-server.js

-Open your browser and go to: http://localhost:8080
+Open your browser and go to: http://localhost:3001

+Use ngrok to play with friends